MagicDev0428/investorServer/README.md

 Same goes for any email templates you want to create.
 The only difference here is that email folders will go in `emails` folder.

+> [!WARNING]
+> The `documents` collection in db is not valid anymore.
+It has been removed.
+Now when you create a document and upload to google drive,
+> you need to save the `fileId` returned in the investor object.
+If you don't, then you won't be able to access that document later and
+> won't be able to add as an attachment.

 After creating the template file, you can now use `Document` class to make `html` or `pdf` documents.
 ```js
   /**